Medical ethics: Values

-Autonomy
+Patient autonomy

 The principle of autonomy, broken down into "autos" (self) and "nomos (rule), views the rights of an individual to self-determination.
 This is rooted in society's respect for individuals' ability to make informed decisions about personal matters with freedom.
 Autonomy has become more important as social values have shifted to define medical quality in terms of outcomes that are important to the patient and their family rather than medical professionals.
 The increasing importance of autonomy can be seen as a social reaction against the "paternalistic" tradition within healthcare.
 Some have questioned whether the backlash against historically excessive paternalism in favor of patient autonomy has inhibited the proper use of soft paternalism to the detriment of outcomes for some patients.

 The definition of autonomy is the ability of an individual to make a rational, uninfluenced decision.
 Therefore, it can be said that autonomy is a general indicator of a healthy mind and body.
 The progression of many terminal diseases are characterized by loss of autonomy, in various manners and extents.
-For example, dementia, a chronic and progressive disease that attacks the brain can induce memory loss and cause a decrease in rational thinking, almost always results in the loss of autonomy.
+For example, dementia, a chronic and progressive disease that attacks the brain, can induce memory loss and cause a decrease in rational thinking, almost always results in the loss of autonomy.

 Psychiatrists and clinical psychologists are often asked to evaluate a patient's capacity for making life-and-death decisions at the end of life.
 Persons with a psychiatric condition such as delirium or clinical depression may lack capacity to make end-of-life decisions.
 For these persons, a request to refuse treatment may be taken in the context of their condition.
 Unless there is a clear advance directive to the contrary, persons lacking mental capacity are treated according to their best interests.
 This will involve an assessment involving people who know the person best to what decisions the person would have made had they not lost capacity.
 Persons with the mental capacity to make end-of-life decisions may refuse treatment with the understanding that it may shorten their life.
 Psychiatrists and psychologists may be involved to support decision making.

+The physician autonomy is a related though distinct concept.